A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Discussion and Further Work

 This work is the first to demonstrate the \gls{real_world} deployment of a \Gls{gnn}-based policy to a fully decentralized \gls{real_world} multi-robot system using ROS2 and an \gls{adhoc} communication network.
 We performed a suite of experiments that discuss the selection of suitable networking settings, and subsequently presented results on a real-world scenario requiring tight coordination amongst robots.
 Our results showed that our framework allows for the successful deployment of our control policy in an \gls{adhoc} configuration, albeit with a performance that is $22$ \gls{pp} worse in terms of success rate and $9$ \gls{pp} worse in terms of median makespan wrt the centralized mode.

-Even though the deployment of our scenario was successful, we reported a degradation of performance when moving from simulation to the real world, which can be attributed to \gls{real_world} effects such as communication delays, though performance impact was minimized when using multicast due to consistent delays.
-In the future, we plan to use our software framework to validate novel mechanisms that aid in closing the sim-to-real gap for \Glspl{gnn}.
+Even though the deployment of our scenario was successful, we reported a degradation of performance when moving from simulation to the real world, which can be attributed to \gls{real_world} effects such as communication delays.
+In the future, we plan to use our software framework to validate novel mechanisms that are robust to communications-specific domain shifts and thus aid in closing the sim-to-real gap for \Glspl{gnn}.
 We believe that the presented framework will facilitate the deployment of robot systems into more complex environments and the unstructured outdoors, potentially leveraging more complex networking architectures such as mesh networks and on-board sensing.

 {